 The difficult part of keyword analysis is not collecting data on search volume or any of the other parameters mentioned above.
 The challenge in developing a good keyword analysis is to find out which keywords to include...
 Often it requires a deep understanding of the company's business but more importantly of the company's current and future customers.
 What you want to find out is what your target audience needs and how they search when looking for your company's service/product.
 Sometimes what you think they are searching for is not the most relevant.
 If your company is at an early stage where there is currently no established market, there are often no searches at all for the new innovative solution you are offering.
 Instead, you need to think about what the challenge you are solving is and how your potential customers would express their problem if they were trying to find solutions to their problems by searching a search engine.

 Another factor that distinguishes a good keyword analysis from a less good keyword analysis is the ease of understanding and working with the analysis.
-A common tip is to create a colour scale for all parameters that allows you to easily understand what is good and bad for each parameter.
-For example, high search volume should be strongly green while low difficulty to rank by SEO should also be strongly green highlighted and vise versa, low search volume should be red highlighted and high difficulty similarly red highlighted.
+A tip is usually to create a color scale for all parameters that allows you to easily understand what is good and bad for each parameter.
+For example, high search volume should be strongly green while low difficulty in ranking through SEO should also be strongly green and vice versa, low search volumes should be red and high difficulty in the same way red.
 If you do this, it is usually easy to find the right keywords.
-It may also be useful to categorise the different keywords according to different services or target groups.
-Another tip is to try to identify the intent behind the different keywords.
-Some words give an indication that the searcher is looking for information, while others suggest that they are closer to making a purchase decision.
-Therefore, divide the keywords into information and transaction to further help you prioritise which keywords you should focus on.
+It can also be valuable to categorize the different keywords based on different services or target groups.
+Another tip is to try to map the intention behind the different keywords.
+Some words give an indication that the searcher is looking for information, while others indicate that they are closer to a purchase decision.
+Therefore, divide the keywords into information and transaction to further help you prioritize which keywords you should focus on.

 Difference between keyword analysis and technical SEO analysis?